Decision making DECM

-Using critical thinking to evaluate information, assess risks, and select the best course of action.
+Applying critical thinking to evaluate options, assess risks and select the most appropriate course of action.

 Guidance notes